 Profile

-Over the years, he has appeared before the Supreme Court of India, various High Courts, Tribunals, Commissions and trial courts across the country.
+Over the years, he has appeared before the Supreme Court of India, various High Courts, Tribunals, Commissions, Regulatory Bodies, and trial courts across the country.
 His work spans civil, commercial, taxation, criminal, service, real-estate and construction law matters, with significant experience in contractual disputes, regulatory litigation and statutory interpretation.

 Prashant is also an Advocate-on-Roll with the High Court of Judicature at Allahabad and a member of the High Court Bar Association, Allahabad, the Supreme Court Bar Association, New Delhi, the Supreme Court Advocates-on-Record Association, and the Society of Construction Law, India.
 Since 2020, he has been a Partner at Redlaw Legal Services, advising private entities, multinational companies and several Central and State public-sector undertakings, including Maharatna companies, on complex legal matters.